nerou42/LargeArrayBuffer/README.md

 ## License

-This library is licensed under the MIT License (MIT).
+This library is licensed under the MIT License.
 Please see [LICENSE](LICENSE) for more information.